Lost (2001 TV series): Broadcast

 With the show premiering to dismal ratings, only two of the three sets of three episodes were produced; NBC blamed the lackluster numbers on the show debuting just before the September 11, 2001, attacks.
 The first set debuted on September 4, 2001.
 The winners from the first set were announced on the final episode, airing a week later than scheduled (due to the 9/11 attacks pre-empting the airing of the second episode).
 While the second set was set to debut the next week, NBC put the show on hiatus.
 On December 23, 2001, the second set of episodes began airing on NBC in a new 7:00 p.m.
 ET Sunday timeslot.
 Although the final two episodes of the second set were initially scheduled to air in a two-hour block the following week, NBC decided to skip the second episode of the set, and only aired the final episode in a one-hour timeslot, due to the previous episode having one of the lowest ratings in the network's history.

 The series debuted the night before The Amazing Race on rival CBS.

-UK version
+British version

-The UK version of the show was produced for Channel 4 by Windfall Films, and shown in October 2001.
-In the UK the show was narrated by Mat Fraser.
+The British version of the show was produced for Channel 4 by Windfall Films and shown in October 2001.
+In the United Kingdom, the show was narrated by Mat Fraser.